 The patient was diagnosed with stage IVa RC at the age of 58.
 She had been suffering from symptoms of hemorrhoid disease for several years.
-In December 2016, shortly after onset of new symptoms indicative for CRC such as rectorrhagia, changes in bowel habits, frequent tenesmus, patient was diagnosed with metastatic RC.
-The patient's baseline Eastern Cooperative Oncology Group performance status (ECOG PS) was one.
+In December 2016, shortly after the onset of new symptoms indicative for CRC, such as rectorrhagia, changes in bowel habits, frequent tenesmus, the patient was diagnosed with metastatic RC.
+The patient's baseline Eastern Cooperative Oncology Group performance status (ECOG PS) was 1.
 Digital rectal examination revealed tumor mass related to RC.
 Serum levels of tumor markers (carcinoembryonic antigen, carbohydrate antigen 19-9) were within normal ranges.
-Colonoscopy performed in January 2017 showed tumor mass in rectum with the distal end located 7 cm from the anal verge.
+Colonoscopy performed in January 2017 showed a tumor mass in the rectum with the distal end located 7 cm from the anal verge.
 Histopathology (HP) examination revealed an exulcerated invasive rectal adenocarcinoma, G1.
-Magnetic resonance imaging (MRI) of abdomen and pelvis (Figure 1 a) performed in January 2017 showed 7-cm-long tumor mass in rectum located within 8 cm of the anal verge, which occupied entire colon lumen in its' caudal part, and predominantly both lateral and posterior colon walls in its' cranial part.
-Tumor penetrated all layers of the posterior and both lateral colon walls and infiltrated perirectal fat up to 30 mm, expanded to the mesorectal fascia bilaterally, reaching approximately 10 mm from sacral bone.
-Lymph nodes in perirectal fat were enlarged, measuring 8 mm in diametar.
-The initial stage estimated according to the MRI was T3d, N2, circumferential resection margine +.
-In liver, two hemangiomas were shown in 3^{rd} and in 6^{th} segment, as well as four cysts in 2^{nd} and in 7^{th} segment (Figure 1 b-c).
+Magnetic resonance imaging (MRI) of the abdomen and the pelvis (Figure 1a) performed in January 2017 showed a 7-cmlong tumor mass in the rectum located within 8 cm of the anal verge, which occupied entire colon lumen in its caudal part, and predominantly